herereadthis/lutra/docs/rtl_sdr.md

 * Known as "decimeter band"
 * Propagate by line-of-site propagation (LOS) so it can blocked by hills and large buildings, but not necessarily through walls
 * Signals can be degraded by atmospheric moisture

+## Hardware considerations

+### Impedence

+* SDR dongles will typically have an impedence of 75 Ohms, but any mismatch between 50 Ohm cables and the receiver will be minimal because we are not transmitting.